shevchenkobn/battleship-html/README.md

 There is no need to clone the repository and build the project.
 There is a pre-built standalone HTML file (you don't need a web server).

 Just download [/build/index.html](./build/index.html), and you can open it in any browser.
-The interface works fine even on mobile phones.
+The interface works fine even on mobile devices.

 ## Technologies